Start an Application Service Provisioning Business in Dubai

 Step 1: Submit your completed application form and supporting documents to the Dubai South Business Hub Free Zone authority for initial review.

-Step 2: Receive initial approval from the authority and pay the applicable licence and registration fees.
+Step 2: Receive initial approval from the authority and pay the applicable license and registration fees.

 Step 3: Sign a lease agreement for your chosen facility type, whether a flexi-desk, serviced office, or dedicated unit.

-Step 4: Receive your Business Licence and proceed to open a corporate bank account with a UAE-registered bank.
+Step 4: Receive your Business License and proceed to open a corporate bank account with a UAE-registered bank.

 Commercial Opportunity and Profit Potential